lovoski/pixie/README.md

 ### Examples

 Pixie has an example program in `main.cpp`.
-It can be compiled for Windows with the Visual Studio 2017 project, or for macOS with `makefile_osx` as follows:
+It can be compiled with cmake.

-    make -f makefile_osx
+The building process will generate an executable `pixie_demo`.

-This will generate an executable `pixie_demo`.
+To disable the demo executable, set the variable `BUILD_PIXIE_DEMO` to OFF in cmake cache.

 On macOS Pixie requires the `CoreGraphics` and `AppKit` frameworks.